 For a long time, people believed acidity and gastric ulcers were caused by stress and lifestyle.
 However, in 1980s, two Australian scientists observed that most people with acidity had a spiral shaped bacteria in their stomachs.

 The stomach is a very acidic environment, and at first, it was hard to believe any organism can survive in it.
 By ingesting the bacteria themselves, and through repeated experiments, they were able to prove that the leading cause of acidity was Helicobacter Pylori, bacteria that live in almost half of people without showing any symptoms.

-It is a spiral bacterium that lives on the stomach lining.
-High mobility and its ability to produce ammonia allows it to survive in the highly acidic conditions of the stomach.
+H. Pylori is a spiral-shaped bacterium that lives on the stomach lining.
+High mobility, and the ability to convert urea into ammonia, allow it to survive in the highly acidic environment of the stomach (1).

-Shaped as road of 2-4 micrometers in length and 0.5-1 micrometers in width, its uniquely identifying features are 2-6 rod-like flagella.
-They are about 3 micrometers in length, with a distinctive bulb at the head.
+Shaped as rods of 2-4 micrometers in length and 0.5-1 micrometers in width, it has unique identifying features of 2-6 rod-like flagella (see image above).
+These are about 3 micrometers in length, with a very distinctive bulb at the end.

 There are several species of Helicobacter.
 However, Helicobacter pylori is specific to the human stomach.
 Different Helicobacter species have also been found in cats, dogs and other animals where they are known to cause ulcers.

 H. pylori strongly adapts to our unique stomach environments allowing it to stay throughout our lives.
 This is one reason why infections acquired during childhood continue in adults.

 The pH of stomach lining varies between 4 and 6.5.
 But the bacterium prefers to grow around a pH of 5.5.
 It survives the fluctuations in stomach acidity by converting urea in the stomach into ammonia and bicarbonates.
 And by quickly moving away from high acidic regions.